Diamond Offshore Drilling Inc. (DO)

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since July 27, 2018.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term downtrend is getting stronger.
+The weekly MACD line is above its signal line since October 25, 2019.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See DO short-term trend chart]